readmeio/metrics-sdks/packages/ruby/README.md

   <a href="https://github.com/readmeio/metrics-sdks"><img src="https://img.shields.io/github/workflow/status/readmeio/metrics-sdks/ruby.svg?style=for-the-badge" alt="Build status"></a>
 </p>

 With [ReadMe's Metrics API](https://readme.com/metrics) your team can get deep insights into your API's usage.
-If you're a developer it's a few small steps to send your API logs to [ReadMe](http://readme.com/).
+If you're a developer, it takes a few small steps to send your API logs to [ReadMe](http://readme.com).
 Here's an overview of how the integration works:

 * You add the ReadMe middleware to your Rails application.
 * The middleware sends to ReadMe the request and response objects that your Express server generates each time a user makes a request to your API.
 The entire objects are sent, unless you allow or deny keys.